Scifabric/pybossa/doc/user/tutorial.rst

                     <h3>Flickr Person Finder tutorial</h3>
                 </div>
                 <div id="0" class="modal-body" style="display:none">
-                    <p><strong>Hi!</strong> This is a <strong>demo project</strong> that shows how you can do pattern recognition on pictures or images using the PyBossa framework in Crowdcrafting.org.
+                    <p><strong>Hi!</strong> This is a <strong>demo project</strong> that shows how you can do pattern recognition on pictures or images using the PYBOSSA framework in Crowdcrafting.org.
                    </p>
                 </div>
                 <div id="1" class="modal-body" style="display:none">